billwang115/Smash-Arena/README.md

 # Smash-Arena
 Very simple fighting game.
 Inspired by super smash bros.
+Follow the controls on the control screen to play the game